-An additional PAYE tax credit of $\leq$ 1,830 can be added to give a total of $\leq$ 5,490 in tax credits.
-Lone parents with income (including PAYE earnings and other sources) of less than $\leq$ 27,450 do not pay income tax
+An additional PAYE tax credit of €1,830 can be added to give a total of €5,490 in tax credits.
+One Parent Families with income (including PAYE earnings and other sources) of less than €27,450 do not pay income tax

-If a couple separate it is sometimes possible for both to qualify for the Lone Parents' tax credit.
-The person seeking the Lone Parent's tax credit must prove that the child lives with her/him for whole or part of the year.
-If either party co-habits s/he would not qualify for the tax credit.
+If a couple separate it is sometimes possible for both to qualify for the One Parent Family tax credit.
+The person seeking the One Parent Family tax credit must prove that the child lives with her/him for whole or part of the year.
+If either party cohabits s/he would not qualify for the tax credit.